How to contract a trek or trip with us?

 If you come trekking to Nepal, Sikkim, Bhutan or Tibet with us, we will ask you to get an insurance that includes helicopter rescue up to an altitude of 5500m, which covers the vast majority of treks.
 There are some minor treks for which we do not ask for this insurance.

-In general, trekking in the Himalayas is no riskier than trekking in the high mountains in your area and our mountain guides will ensure your safety.
-However, there is no such thing as zero risk and a bad ankle sprain can seriously make it impossible for you to continue.
-You will normally be quite far from any vehicle roads, which means that, if a serious problem arises, helicopter evacuation may be necessary.
-Helicopters will not leave without proof of payment of the rescue fee, either through insurance or pre-payment by you, which will be difficult.
-Helicopter rescue can cost up to $9000.
+In general, trekking in the Himalayas doesn’t necessarily entail any more risk than high-altitude trekking in your area, and our mountain guides will ensure your safety.
+However, zero risk doesn’t exist, and a simple but badly twisted ankle, for example, can seriously complicate you to continue.
+You’ll usually be quite far from any vehicle-used routes, which means that if a serious problem arises, helicopter evacuation may be necessary.
+Helicopters will not depart without verifying the rescue payment (which will cost thousands of US dollars), either through insurance or through your prior payment, which will be difficult.

 Travel information